jrzmnt/ActionRecognitionSmallDatasets/README.md

 ---
 ## References

+[1] Simonyan, Karen and Zisserman, Andrew.
+[Very deep convolutional networks for large-scale image recognition](https://arxiv.org/pdf/1409.1556).
+Proceedings of the International Conference on Learning Representations (ICLR'15).
+San Diego, USA, 2015.
+[2] Szegedy, Christian and Vanhoucke, Vincent and Ioffe, Sergey and Shlens, Jon and Wojna, Zbigniew.
+[Rethinking the Inception Architecture for Computer Vision](https://doi.org/10.1109/CVPR.2016.308).
+Proceedings of the 2016 IEEE Conference on Computer Vision and Pattern Recognition (CVPR'16).
+Las Vegas, NV, USA, pp. 2818-2826, IEEE, 2016.
+[3] Simonyan, Karen and Zisserman, Andrew.
+[Two-stream Convolutional Networks for Action Recognition in Videos](http://dl.acm.org/citation.cfm?id=2968826.2968890).
+Proceedings of the 27th International Conference on Neural Information Processing Systems (NIPS'14).
+Montreal, Canada, pp. 568-576, MIT Press, 2014.
-[1] Iwashita, Yumi and Takamine, Asamichi and Kurazume, Ryo and Ryoo, Michael S. [First-Person Animal Activity Recognition from Egocentric Videos](http://dx.doi.org/10.1109/ICPR.2014.739).
+[4] Iwashita, Yumi and Takamine, Asamichi and Kurazume, Ryo and Ryoo, Michael S. [First-Person Animal Activity Recognition from Egocentric Videos](http://dx.doi.org/10.1109/ICPR.2014.739).
 Proceedings of the 22nd International Conference on Pattern Recognition (ICPR'14), Stockholm, Sweden, pp. 4310-4315, IEEE, 2014.
-[2] Shimada, Atsushi and Kondo, Kazuaki and Deguchi, Daisuke and Morin, Géraldine and Stern, Helman.
+[5] Shimada, Atsushi and Kondo, Kazuaki and Deguchi, Daisuke and Morin, Géraldine and Stern, Helman.
 [Kitchen Scene Context Based Gesture Recognition: A Contest in ICPR2012](http://dx.doi.org/10.1007/978-3-642-40303-3_18).
 Revised Selected and Invited Papers of the International Workshop on Advances in Depth Image Analysis and Applications - Volume 7854 (WDIA'12), Tsukuba, Japan, pp. 168-185, Springer-Verlag, 2013.
-[3] Liu, Jingen and Luo, Jiebo and Shah, Mubarak.
+[6] Liu, Jingen and Luo, Jiebo and Shah, Mubarak.
 [Recognizing Realistic Actions from Videos "in the Wild"](https://doi.org/10.1109/CVPR.2009.5206744).
 Proceedings of the 2009 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR'09), Miami, FL, USA, pp. 1996-2003, IEEE, 2009.